Default notice

 The default notice must contain details of:

-the type of agreement, including the name and address of the creditor and client;
+•the type of agreement, including the name and address of the creditor and client;

-the terms of the agreement which have been broken;
+•the terms of the agreement which have been broken;

-for fixed-sum credit, the early settlement figure;
+•for fixed-sum credit, the early settlement figure;

-the action needed by the client – eg, to pay arrears in full by a certain date;
+•the action needed by the client – eg, to pay arrears in full by a certain date;

-the action the creditor intends to take if the client is unable to comply with the default notice – eg, refer to debt collection or start court action.
+•the action the creditor intends to take if the client is unable to comply with the default notice – eg, refer to debt collection or start court action.

 A default notice served on or after 1 October 2008 must contain the following further information.

-If the notice relates to a hire purchase or conditional sale agreement, information on the client’s right to terminate the agreement, including the amount of her/his liability if s/he exercises this right (see here).
+•If the notice relates to a hire purchase or conditional sale agreement, information on the client’s right to terminate the agreement, including the amount of her/his liability if s/he exercises this right (see here). •Where applicable, a statement that the client may have to pay contractual interest in the event of the creditor obtaining a judgment (see here). •A copy of the current Financial Conduct Authority information sheet on default.1

 The client must be given at least 14 days to carry out the required action.
 If the default notice requests payment, it must contain a statement about time orders and about seeking advice from a local Citizens Advice office, solicitor or trading standards department.